 A bit of history.

-I started making traverso, about 1990, by buying the measurement data of the Willem Beukers flute from the den Hague museum.
+I started making traverso by buying the measurement data of the Willem Beukers flute from the den Hague museum.
 It is an ivory flute with no doubt changed mouth hole.
 It was just a hobby with no ambition at all.
 I did technically everything wrong but it played not so badly at all.
 My teacher said you better play it.

 Then I discovered the Ehrenfeld collection.
 Mrs. Ehrenfeld was very nice and I visited her once every one to two months.
 That is where I learned to make traverso.
 I never worked in a workshop of a traverso or other instrument maker.
 I studied the Ehrenfeld collection and asked advice from turners, milling machine workers etcetera.
 The main thing was my visits to Mrs. Ehrenfeld, bringing some flowers and getting a cup of tea during an evening measuring and studying the instruments.
 Of course taking into account the necessary rules valid for handling real original instruments!

 Alas Mrs. Ehrenfeld was already quite aged and at a certain point she decided to put the collection into a foundation.